MoonDragon-MD/pySubTTS/README.md

 If you want to run with python 3.6 (on windows) you have to comment out line 23 making it look like this

 ```# import edge_tts```

+Of course then you have to use only the native windows tts and not the online tts